NGC 1484

-NGC 1484 is a barred spiral galaxy approximately 50 million light-years away from Earth in the constellation of Fornax.
+NGC 1484 is a barred spiral galaxy approximately 50 million light-years away from Earth in the constellation of Eridanus.
 It was discovered by astronomer John Herschel on November 28, 1837.
 NGC 1484 is a member of the Fornax cluster.

 Its distance and size on the night sky convert to an approximate size of 35,638 light years, only a third or one-quarter the size of the Milky Way Galaxy.